 The majority of tanzanite on the market today is heat treated to minimize the brown colors found naturally, and to enhance the blue shades that can rival sapphire.

 Tanzanite is still only found on a few square miles of land in Tanzania, near majestic Mount Kilimanjaro.
-Its price and availability are directly tied to mines in this region.
+Its price and availability are directly tied to mines in this region, most of which are now slowing production significantly.

-Between its deep blue color and its limited supply, tanzanite is treasured by many – whether one is born in December or not!
+Between its deep blue color and its limited supply, tanzanite is treasured by many, even if your birthday is not in December.